Objects and Classes in Java

 A class in Java can contain:

 Instance variable in Java

-|A variable that is created inside the class but outside the method, is known as instance variable.
+A variable which is created inside the class but outside the method is known as an instance variable.
 Instance variable doesn't get memory at compile time.
-It gets memory at runtime when object(instance) is created.
-That is why, it is known as instance variable.
+It gets memory at runtime when an object or instance is created.
+That is why it is known as an instance variable.

 Method in Java

-|In java, a method is like function i.e. used to expose behaviour of an object.
+In Java, a method is like a function which is used to expose the behavior of an object.

 Advantage of Method